 It is a good idea, then, to keep in touch, and I suppose that keeping in touch is what notebooks are all about.
 And we are all on our own when it comes to keeping those lines open to ourselves: your notebook will never help me, nor mine you.

-Notebooks, diary's, journals or whatever you want to call them are a powerful habit.
+Notebooks, diaries, journals, or whatever you want to call them are a powerful habit.

 Like so much of what I read, I’m new to Didion.
 Slouching Towards Bethlehem, her first work of non-fiction, is interesting throughout.